izimobile/2-text-2-image/README.md

 [![Npm Version](https://img.shields.io/npm/v/text-to-image.svg)](https://www.npmjs.com/package/text-to-image)
 [![License](https://img.shields.io/badge/license-ISC-blue.svg)](https://opensource.org/licenses/ICS)

+**\*This is a forked version of the original `text-to-image` repo, extended to be used for our MMS image feature**

 A library for generating an image data URI representing an image containing the text of your choice.

-Originally part of a Twitter bot for publishing tweets longer than 140 characters, the generator takes a string and an optional configuration object as parameters and returns a [promise](http://bluebirdjs.com/docs/why-promises.html) that will resolve to a image data URI (```data:image/png;base64,iVBORw0KGgoAAAA...```)
+Originally part of a Twitter bot for publishing tweets longer than 140 characters, the generator takes a string and an optional configuration object as parameters and returns a [promise](http://bluebirdjs.com/docs/why-promises.html) that will resolve to a image data URI (`data:image/png;base64,iVBORw0KGgoAAAA...`)

 ## Installation